heirung/pytope/README.md

 * simple plotting.

 The figures below are generated with pytope.
-The first two illustrate the currently implemented operations (see [demo.py](https://github.com/heirung/pytope/blob/master/pytope/demo.py)); the third uses pytope to plot a robust MPC trajectory (implemented in [CasADi](https://github.com/casadi), combining Figures 1 and 2 from Mayne et al. (2005)) (with a rough approximation of the disturbance sequence); the fourth shows an outer *&epsilon;*-approximation of a minimal robust positively invariant (or MRPI) set (computed with pytope), reproducing the example from Raković et al. (2005).
+The first two illustrate some of the currently implemented operations (see [demo.py](https://github.com/heirung/pytope/blob/master/pytope/demo.py)); the third uses pytope to plot a robust MPC trajectory (obtained with [CasADi](https://github.com/casadi)), combining Figures 1 and 2 from Mayne et al. (2005) with a rough approximation of the disturbance sequence; the fourth shows an outer *&epsilon;*-approximation of a minimal robust positively invariant, or MRPI, set computed with pytope, reproducing the example from Raković et al. (2005).

-Most of pytope is experimental, fragile, largely untested, and buggy.
+pytope is experimental, fragile, largely untested, and probably buggy.

 ![Illustration of various polytope operations](https://raw.githubusercontent.com/heirung/pytope/master/docs/various_operations.svg?sanitize=true)
 Figure: Illustration of various polytope operations.